marnovandermaas/opentitan/hw/ip/sram_ctrl/README.md

----
-title: "SRAM Controller Technical Specification"
+# SRAM Controller Technical Specification
----

-# Overview
+## Overview

 This document specifies the functionality of the SRAM memory controller.
 The SRAM controller is a module that is a peripheral on the chip interconnect bus, and thus follows the [Comportability Specification]({{< relref "doc/rm/comportability_specification" >}}).